aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.drawing/imagedata/get_islinkonly/_index.md

 second_title: Aspose.Words for C++ API Reference
 description: Returns true if the image is linked and not stored in the document.
 type: docs
-weight: 196
+weight: 209
 url: /cpp/aspose.words.drawing/imagedata/get_islinkonly/
 ---
 ## ImageData::get_IsLinkOnly method

-Returns true if the image is linked and not stored in the document.
+Returns **true** if the image is linked and not stored in the document.

 ```cpp
 bool Aspose::Words::Drawing::ImageData::get_IsLinkOnly()